Bitters – Daiquiri & Margarita Bitters

 Around the time this bitters quandary was playing through my mind, Bob Petrie was a regular caller in our office bar, the Cabinet Room.
 He used to call by on his way to work, then as a full-time pastry chef in London's Dorchester Hotel.
 Part-time he was already producing and supplying his own aromatic bitters to London's best bars.
 I used to knock out cocktails for Bob to assess his various batches of new bitters while he told us of his dreams to give up cheffing and make bitters full-time.

 Margarita Bitters followed and were similarly successful.
-However, this was at a time when we were struggling to cope with CLASS Magazine and my other hairbrained schemes such as London Cocktail Week.
-We had a hell of a lot on and every order for more bitters was met with dismay at the prospect of having to label and pack them.
-Hence, we knocked Difford's Bitters on the head to concentrate on bigger projects.
+However, this was at a time when we were struggling to cope with writing and publishing CLASS Magazine along with my other hair-brained schemes such as London Cocktail Week.
+Already overstretched, every order for more bitters was met with dismay at the prospect of having to label and pack them.
+Hence, we sadly knocked Difford's Bitters on the head to concentrate on bigger projects.

-Despite their untimely demise, demand for the bitters continued and years later both Bob and I still received emails from people asking for the bitters.
-As a trustee of The Benevolent Drinks Industry Charity I saw this unsatisfied demand an opportunity.
+Despite their untimely demise, demand for the bitters continued and years later both Bob and I were still receiving emails from folk asking for Difford's bitters.
+With CLASS and Cocktail Week happily behind me, I saw this unsatisfied demand as an opportunity.
 And happily, so did Bob.

 Thankfully, the new packaging is in line with other Bob's Bitters products so is now packaged by Bob's own fair hands, so for wholesale supplies please email Bob.
-Bars in the UK should ask their regular wholesaler (Speciality Drinks have stock) and for online supplies see shops such as TheWhiskyExchange.com.
+Bars in the UK should ask their regular wholesaler (Speciality Drinks have stock) and for online supplies in the UK, please see our own Difford's Guide Shop were we offer both bitters in both 50ml and 100ml dropper bottles.

-I'd like to take this opportunity to make it clear that while these bitters may have been my idea and have my name on the label, they are the result of Bob's experience and hard work, not mine.
-Hence my passing on my financial share to The Benevolent.
+I'd like to take this opportunity to make it clear that while these bitters may have been my idea and have my name on the label, they are the result of Bob's experience and hard work.
+Thanks Bob!